axme100/mapProj/README.md

 	}
 }
 ```

+Testing to see that it works on a phone:
+Open this on your phone browser: `http://htmlpreview.github.io/?https://github.com/axme100/mapProj/blob/master/index.html`

 # 2. App functionality
 For the purposes of finishing this project, I decided to comment out all code having to do with the input box.
 According to the last code-review, I had already satisfied this requirement by including a drop down box by city.
 Anyway, I didn't have to comment out much code to completely take away this feature.
 In the future, I would like to add a live search and keep developing this project.